dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 2. Click **Create personal access token**.
 3. Give the token a descriptive name and click **Save**.

-Copy the token prior to closing the window. _It will not be available after and you will have to create a new token if you lose it._
+4. Copy the token before closing the window. _It will not be available after, and you will have to create a new token if you lose it._

 ### Rotate your tokens